ramuthumu/ios-adblock/README.md

 3.Tap on your Home Network

-4.change http proxy to auto and paste the url [fullblock]<https://raw.githubusercontent.com/ramuthumu/fullblock/master/fullblock_script> in the field
+4.change http proxy to auto and paste the url [fullblock](https://raw.githubusercontent.com/ramuthumu/fullblock/master/fullblock_script) in the field

+5.That's it Now you are blocking most intrusive adds on your iphone not only in safari but also with in the apps